Mayoral elections in Manchester, New Hampshire, in the 19th century: 1863

 The 1863 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Frederick Smyth to a fourth nonconsecutive term, making him the first mayor of the city to be elected to a fourth term.
 Smyth was elected nearly unanimously, with the remainder of the vote being a scattering of write-in votes, with no single individual receiving more than five write-in votes.

 1864

 The 1864 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Darwin J. Daniels, who defeated Joseph Kidder.

 1865

 The 1865 Manchester, New Hampshire, mayoral election was held in August 1865 to elect the mayor of Manchester, New Hampshire.
 It was held in August after the death in office of mayor Darwin J. Daniels.
 It saw the election of John Hosley, who defeated Joseph B. Clark.

 1866

 The 1866 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Joseph B. Clark, who defeated former mayor Edward W. Harrington.

 1867

-The 1867 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1867 Manchester, New Hampshire, mayoral election was held on December 11, 1867, to elect the mayor of Manchester, New Hampshire.
 It saw the election of Democrat James A. Weston, who unseated incumbent Republican Joseph B. Clark.

+The victory coincided with many other American cities seeing Democratic success in their mayoral elections held in 1867.
+By the standards of the Reconstruction era, 1867 (an off-year) saw a particularly strong year of election results for the Democratic Party.